-Not all majors specifically require you to complete a foreign language, but completing a two-course sequence of a foreign language at the intermediate level will fulfill one of your General Education requirements (“Cultures & Civilizations," to be precise).
+Not all majors specifically require you to complete a foreign language, but completing a two-course sequence of a foreign language at the intermediate level will fulfill one of your General Education requirements (“Cultures & Civilizations”, to be precise).
 Completing and doing well on the online foreign language placement exam gives you a boost before you even take your first college course!
-It means you can skip the beginner language courses and move directly to the intermediate level, and therefore closer to completing your Gen Ed requirements.
+It means you can skip the beginner language courses and move directly to the intermediate level, and therefore closer to completing your General Education requirements.

 The online placement exam is a series of multiple-choice questions focusing on vocabulary, grammar and reading comprehension.
-It should take you approximately 10 – 40 minutes to finish the exam.
+You will need a stable internet connection, an Internet browser, and a quiet environment for about 15-30 minutes.
 The introductory survey must be completed in order for the exam to be evaluated.

 Your exam score will determine your placement in the appropriate course.
-If you place into a 200–level course, you will receive 6 hours of elementary language credit upon successful completion of a 200–level course in the same language, provided you do not enroll and receive credit for any 100–level courses in the same language.
-If you place into a 300–level course, you will receive 6 hours of intermediate language credit upon successful completion of a 300–level course in the same language, provided you do not enroll and receive credit for any 200–level courses in the same language.
+If you place into a 200–level course, you will receive departmental credit for elementary language courses upon successful completion of a 200–level course in the same language at UTK, provided you do not enroll and receive credit for any 100–level courses in the same language.
+If you place into a 300–level course, you will receive departmental credit for intermediate language courses upon successful completion of a 300–level course in the same language at UTK, provided you do not enroll and receive credit for any 200–level courses in the same language.

-If you place into 200- or 300–level courses and do not wish to continue in the language but wish to receive 6 hours of 100- or 200-level credit for your online exam, you may do so by completing a proctored exam during the next 12 months and confirming the results of your online placement examination.
+If you place into a 300–level course and do not wish to continue in the language but wish to receive departmental credit for intermediate language courses for your online placement exam results, you may do so by completing a proctored Confirmation Exam during the twelve months following your original placement exam and confirm the results of your online placement examination.
 For information about how and where to take this confirmation exam, click here.